 Louder Than Life came back this year with such an amazing lineup.
 Last year had more of a southern rock feel and this year was so much heavier.
 Ranging from some older classic bands to some of music’s fastest up and comers the lineup was filled full talented bands of varying genres.
 Unfortunately, we can’t see every band, so if we didn’t mention someone here it’s simply that we had a conflicting schedule with their set.
 If only we could see every band it would be a perfect day.
 Continue reading →

 Our goal has always been to turn people on to new music and bands they may not have heard before.
 We have brought you reviews, interviews, concert reviews and showcased based across the globe; now we want to bring that music directly to your ears.
 Using Spotify our talented staff will hand select songs each month for your listening pleasure.
 The staffs broad ranging taste in music is sure to give you a variety of music and hopefully will turn you on to some new tunes.
 Be sure to let us know what songs you like and who has the best selection; but in the end we hope you enjoy it all.
+If you don’t have access to Spotify you can find out how to unblock Spotify through research online so you can enjoy the music you love!
 Now presenting The Metal Nexus Spotify Playlist: September.
 Continue reading →

 Day 2 (Saturday) was the day I was anticipating the most.
 The lineup for Saturday was chock full of heavier bands that I had been wanting to see or already seen and love very much.
 The first band I got to see was Red Sun Rising.
 The band had this amazing intro that started up and then came to a screeching halt before kicking back in, the crowd lovingly applauded.
 It was just barely noon and these guys had more energy than half the bands the day before.
 It was nonstop movement on the stage as they played their hit songs “The Otherside” and “Emotionless.”
 Vocalist Mike Protich took this stance or pose on stage while singing that reminded me of the late great Scott Weiland.
 Not only was Mike mesmerizing on stage but his vocals sounded just as good live as on the record.
 Continue reading →